Sammy-j2/Sammy-j2/README.md

 - 👋 Hi, I’m @Sammy-j2
 - 👀 I’m interested in ... arduino and esp32.
 I recently graduated in mechanical engineering and I feel like the only thing I learned was how to be a wannabe EE...
-Mechatronics was one of my favorite classes
+Mechatronics was one of my favorite classes.
+After about a year of "big-boy" work I have returned to school as a grad studnet.
 - 🌱 I’m currently learning ... how to get better at programming embedded systems.
 I want to learn more C,C++, and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...